how to install EndeavourOS on Raspberry Pi

 Final Thoughts

 Overall, it’s nice to see some new distributions becoming available on Raspberry Pi, especially ones that aren’t Debian-like, as we already have a lot of them, and it becomes harder and harder to make a choice.
-But EndeavourOS is probably limited to users that love Arch Linux and are using it on their computer.

-If you want to try Arch Linux for the first time, Manjaro will be a way better choice.
-It’s available in Raspberry Pi Imager, the setup is straightforward, the configuration is easier and there is an app store to easily install new apps (even simpler than on Raspberry Pi OS).
+Overall, Manjaro has been around longer and has more users and support.
+It’s available in Raspberry Pi Imager, setup is straightforward, configuration is a bit easier and there’s an app store to install new apps (even easier than the Raspberry Pi OS).

 If you are seeking better options, make sure to check these other articles: